nutterpc/tg-luci/README.md

 NOTE: PLEASE ENSURE TO DO THE STEPS AS REQUESTED.
 DON'T ASK FOR HELP OTHERWISE.
 IT'S DONE THIS WAY FOR A REASON*
 ****************************************************************************************************************

+If using install.sh, you can proceed to Step 12, if not, continue as per directed.
+-
 Step 7) Using vi, edit the following file: /etc/opkg.conf & check to see if the following lines have been successfully installed.
 If not, edit the file and add them before proceeding.
 		arch all 100
 		arch brcm63xx 200